almonds0166/pluralkit.py/docs/source/api.rst

    Represents a private PluralKit privacy setting.

-.. attribute:: Privacy.NULL
+.. attribute:: Privacy.UNKNOWN

    Equivalent to `Privacy.PUBLIC` in effect.
-Intended for internal use.
+Returned for member and system privacy fields if the client does not have an authorization token set.

 Exceptions
 ----------